dr-akoto/c-medical-system/MEDICAL APP/MedicalAppointmentSystem/README.md

 2. Build the solution
 3. Run the application

-The application uses local XML storage, so no database setup is required.
+The application uses SQLite for local storage, so no external database setup is required.
 Sample data will be automatically generated on first run.

 ## Usage Guide